jonsedar/tsne_presentation/README.md

 # Execute the Notebook for yourself and use RISE to present

-## Setup a virtual environment for Python libraries
+## Setup a virtual environment for this project

-**NOTE:** using Python 3.4
+**NOTE:** requires Python 3.5 for RISE to correctly work

-Using Anaconda distro, create a new virtual env, installing packages from env YAML file:
+Using Anaconda distro, create a new virtualenv, installing packages using YAML file:

         $> conda env create --file conda_env_tsne_presentation.yml
         $> source activate tsne_presentation